 Thanks to everyone for this special workshop!by

 Yesterday, in Al Massira school, in Berkane.
-The collecting box for plastic bags is really full !
+The collecting box for plastic bags is really full !by

 This week-end, to celebrate World Migratory Bird Day, ADF invited children to observe Berkane’s white storks.